NBA Trade Rumors: Marc Gasol To Blazers For Jusuf Nurkic, Two Other Players & Draft Picks In Proposed Scenario

 Losing streaks like that are said to be always a cause of alarm for any franchise, including the Grizzlies.

-Bleacher Report suggested a trade sending Gasol to the Blazers for fellow starting center Nurkic, starting small forward Maurice Harkless, efficient substitute Meyers Leonard, Portland’s 2018 protected first-round selection, and the Blazers’ 2019 second-rounder (via the Timberwolves or Lakers).
+Bleacher Report suggested a trade sending Gasol and forward James Ennis to the Blazers for fellow starting center Nurkic, starting small forward Maurice Harkless, efficient substitute Meyers Leonard, Portland’s 2018 protected first-round selection, and the Blazers’ 2019 second-rounder (via the Timberwolves or Lakers).

 Memphis’ most valuable trade assets right now are only either Gasol or Mike Conley.
 If the club wanted to shake things up enough to go on a different trend, they may have to force themselves to let go either one of the two.